Key facts

 Entry requirements

-- Graduate certificate or graduate diploma in a related discipline or
+- completion of a graduate certificate or graduate diploma or higher in a related discipline.

 Recognition of prior learning